-If you are a member of a crew on a fishing boat and you meet ALL of the following conditions, you are considered self-employed for purposes of Social Security and Medicare taxes:
+If you're a member of a crew on a fishing boat and you meet ALL of the following conditions, you're considered self-employed for purposes of social security and Medicare taxes:

-- You did not get and are not entitled to get any money for your work:
+- You didn't get and are not entitled to get any money for your work:

 - other than as provided in condition 2, and

-- other than cash pay which does not exceed $100 per trip, which is contingent on a minimum catch and which is solely for additional duties for which additional cash pay is traditional in the industry.
+- other than cash pay which doesn't exceed $100 per trip, which is contingent on a minimum catch and which is solely for additional duties for which additional cash pay is traditional in the industry.

 - You get a share of the catch or a share of the proceeds from the sale of the catch.

 - Your share depends on the amount of the catch.